ndragun92/test-2/README.md

-# test-2
+# test-2 with TSUP

-This is a package created to practice building a TypeScript package with Vite.
+This is a package created to practice building a TypeScript package with TSUP.